MJoergen/x16-nexys4ddr/log.md

 Next step is to get the SD card working (i.e. the VERA SPI support), implement RAM banking, and implement the remaining VERA modes.

+## 2019-11-6
+I've added RAM banking, but only for 128 kB so far.
+I've added VSYNC interrupt from the VERA, which the KERNAL uses as a 60 Hz timer.